Art

 Deadlines and information for application

 Applying for a residency is possible once per year.
-The recent application deadline ended 15 September 2023.
-The next deadline is expected for autumn 2024.
-We will announce the date in due course.
+The recent application deadline was in fall 2024.
+We will announce the next deadline in due course.

 Please apply directly to the Fleetstreet Theater.
 There you will also find all information about the application.